|Ind. National Champs|

 |VT||Colin Van Wicklen||15.100|

 WEST POINT, N.Y. – Back-to-back-to-back.
 Once again the Sooner dynasty r3igns over the gymnastics world.

 Saturday night at Christl Arena in West Point, N.Y., the University of Oklahoma men's gymnastics team etched its legacy in the history books, notching a team score of 431.950 to claim its third consecutive NCAA national championship.

-The Sooners are just the fourth team in history to do so since the NCAA began holding gymnastics championships in 1938 and the first since Nebraska did so from 1979 to 1983.
+The Sooners are just the fourth team in history to accomplish the feat since the NCAA began holding gymnastics championships in 1938, and the first since Nebraska did so from 1979 to 1983.

 The title is Oklahoma's 11th overall, giving it the second most in NCAA history (Penn State, 12), and the eighth during the 18-year tenure of head coach Mark Williams.
 Williams is now tied with his old head coach from Nebraska, Francis Allen, for the second-most all-time by a head coach (Gene Wettstone, PSU, 9).

 In addition to the team title, Yul Moldauer won individual titles on floor exercise and still rings Saturday night and seven Sooners won a total of 22 All-America honors.